BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **RADAGAST THE BROWN 150 POINTS**

-**WIZARD, INFANTRY, HERO — HERO OF LEGEND**
+**WIZARD, INFANTRY, HERO â€” HERO OF LEGEND**
- *One of the Istari sent to Middle-earth during the Third Age, Radagast is a Wizard of great power — in his own way.
+ *One of the Istari sent to Middle-earth during the Third Age, Radagast is a Wizard of great power â€” in his own way.
 Preferring the company of animals to that of other races, Radagast's affinity with nature is second to none.
 Although he often travels atop his sleigh pulled by Rhosgobel rabbits, Radagast has also been gifted with the rare privilege of riding the Great Eagles of The Misty Mountains.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image142.jpeg)